wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 The speed to detect and respond to anomalies is a key part of the "Operational Efficiency" pillar of Well-Architected cloud frameworks by Amazon and Microsoft.

+"Chaos" A state of total confusion with no order.

 The definition <a target="_blank" href="https://www.wikiwand.com/en/Chaos_engineering">on Wikipedia</a>:

    <ul>Chaos engineering is the discipline of experimenting on a software system in production in order to build confidence in the system's capability to withstand turbulent and unexpected conditions.